russmiles/osj-article-2014-antifragile/README.md

 While fragile systems will collapse in the face of stressors, and robust/resilient systems will ideally ignore or be oblivious to those stressors, antifragile systems will embrace and *thrive* on those stressors, gaining from the presence of those stressors in the first place.

 The best metaphor I’ve found is given by Taleb in his book and it likens an antifragile system to a muscle.
 When you go to the gym, you apply weight stress to the muscle and effectively convince the muscle that it had better be prepared for a world where gravity is much stronger.
-The muscle responds by improving itself into a stronger muscle with possibly ascetically pleasing side-effects.
+The muscle responds by improving itself into a stronger muscle with possibly aesthetically pleasing side-effects.

 This is often an extremely valuable effect to enable in our software systems.
 Imagine a system that didn’t just embrace design-time change but actually thrived and improved on it.
 Where wild success was a stressor that actually improved the emergent runtime architecture?
 Where wild failure simply results in the system adjusting things down to a minimum, like a muscle rarely being used taking less and less resources from the rest of the system.